Frequently Asked Questions

 - Initial recommendations from the subcommittees were considered by the Steering Committee.
 These recommendations were integrated into an iterative modeling and testing phase which shaped the final recommendations coordinated across all the dimensions of RCM.

-- Final recommendations were incorporated into a report for the President’s review and approval.
+- Final recommendations were incorporated into a report for President Hart’s review and approval.

 Many universities, both private (e.g., Harvard, Duke, Johns Hopkins, Syracuse) and public (e.g., the University of Michigan, University of Delaware, University of New Hampshire) use some form of RCM.
-The UA plans to adapt RCM to fit our distinctive qualities, culture, organizational elements and mix of mission-related goals.
+The UA adapted RCM to fit our distinctive qualities, culture, organizational elements and mix of mission-related goals.

 RCM was developed and has evolved over some 35 years with the University of Pennsylvania being the first higher education institution to implement RCM in 1974.
 A 2011 Inside Higher Ed survey indicated “interest in responsibility center management among public universities is soaring, with more than 21 percent of public doctoral institutions reporting that they use the RCM model."